Choosing the right type of MBA program can be key to reaching your career goals. Here's how to figure out if an Executive MBA is right for you.

 Both of these MBA options can offer more flexible scheduling than full-time programs and can help you achieve similar career goals.
 Class structure and discussion level will align more closely with that of a full-time MBA program; however, it may take a bit longer to complete your degree.
 Depending on how many classes you take each semester, a part-time MBA may take between three and five years to complete.

-The cost of EMBA and MBA programs can vary greatly—from tens of thousands of dollars to over $200,000—depending on the school you attend [3].
+The cost of EMBA and MBA programs can vary greatly—from $10,000 to over $230,000—depending on the school you attend [3,4].
 Within the same school, there may be some price differences between EMBA and MBA tuition and fees, and full-time MBA programs may have additional costs associated with room and board.

 Attending business school is an investment.
 Some schools may offer scholarships or other forms of financial aid, and students pursuing an EMBA may be able to offset tuition costs with employer sponsorship.